djwrisley/RLAC/_posts/2025-03-21-Assignment-3-ImageAI.md

 ## DRAFT Guidelines for the Assignment:

 In this assignment we will continue to work with materials and algorithms discussed in class.
-We will use Orange Data Mining and DV Explorer to carry out this task and to write a small critical essay.
+We will use Orange Data Mining, 2DCLIP and DV Explorer to carry out this task and to write a small critical essay.
 This can be worked on in pairs, or alone.

 ### Part One: